tjohann/a20_sdk/README.md

 Development model
 -----------------

-I support only one stable version described by a tag (see checkout info above).
+I support only one version described by a tag (see checkout info above).
 The toolchain and images are for that version.
 Older tags wont be supported anymore.

-If you want to follow the development, then you can checkout the main branch.
+Starting with version A20_SDK_V2.0.0 further development will be done on a development branch (this means head is always ready to use).

 Outlook (next development steps)
 --------------------------------

-(until mid of july)
+(until mid of july -> done)
 - Due to the fact that there's no real support for the sunxi kernel within my images i will remove them and concentrate on mainline kernel.

-(until end of july)
+(until end of july -> done)
 - There is some effort needed to unify all images over the different devices.
 The idea is to have only one base image (ROOT-Image -> Bananapi) and a script (./scripts/brand_image.sh) which copy/rsync the needed changes to the mounted sdcards.
 - To make the usage a little bit easier i will provide a set of scripts to generate a ready to boot sd-card.

-(until mid of august)
 - Finally i provide dialog based script (make_sdcard.sh) to put all scipts (from above) together to a unified userinterface (handle image creation).

+(until end of july)
 - I will provide a minimal image which could be the basic for your own systems (with PREEMPT and RT-PREEMPT kernel).

+(until mid of august)
 - support for hdd installation